-A message catalog is a numbered editor-type file containing sets of messages.
+A message catalog must be a standard editor-type file containing sets of messages.
+That is, a numbered file which contains 80 byte records in a fixed record format.
 The sets serve to break a catalog into manageable portions.
 After a message file is created, the MAKECAT program is used to build a catalog that is readable by the message system.
 This catalog file can still be texted into the editor, but it now contains a directory (written as a user label by MAKECAT).